 Every December, this historic farm hosts a live nativity and a light display for Christmas.
 There are farm animals, music, a Nativity, and lights.
 The Clark Historic Farm is located in Grantsville, so it’s out west of SLC.
-If you have the Get Out Pass, this is on the pass (2021) for free admission.
-Admission is only $2/person and includes free hot chooclate.
+Admission is only $2/person and includes free hot chocolate.
 And you can get $1 off admission if you bring a can of food to donate.
 Dates: Dec.
 10 & 12 from 6-8:30 pm.

 Cache Valley Live Nativity

 The Cache Valley Live Nativity is held at the Nibley Morgan Farm in Nibley, Ut.
 They have a camel, caroling, wagon rides, and a peaceful farm setting.
 There is a small narration that plays as you walk through the nativity scene.
 Donations are suggested but not required ($3/person or 2 canned food items)